braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 {% endtab %}
 {% endtabs %}

-### Step 2: Ensure small icons conform to design guidelines
+### Step 2: Conform small icons to design guidelines

 For general information about Android notification icons, visit the [Notifications overview][37].